Sleighs/chat-plus/README.md

 ## Usage
 - Login and open a livestream on Rumble.com.
-- Type "@" to view the user list.
+- Type "@" to view a user list popup.
 Click a username in the list to add it to the chat message.
-- Mentions with your username will be highlighted and usernames will be colorized.
+- Mentions with your username will be highlighted.
 - Click the extension icon in the browser's toolbar to open the options.

 ## Support
+- ChatPlus is currently in beta testing and any suggestions or reported bugs are greatly appreciated.
-- For support and troubleshooting, please contact me at wsright987@gmail.com.
+- For support, troubleshooting, comments and suggestions feel free to email me at wsright987@gmail.com.

 ## Contributing
 - If you would like to contribute to the development of this extension, please fork the repository and submit a pull request.